 Remember that your boat will not stay at the exact anchoring site, it will sit some distance downwind or down current from the anchor point.
 Always ensure that you are not too close to reefs which might become an obstacle at low tide.

 Once you have examined and confirmed your chosen anchoring site.
-Have one person steering the boat and one person up near the anchor.
+Have one person steering the boat and one person positioned to drop the anchor.

-Remain in reverse while continuing to let out a sufficient chain for the depth of water you will be in.
+Remain in reverse while continuing to let out the correct length of chain.

-You need to let your anchor out to a pre-determined length.
+You need to let enough chain for the required scope.
 Remember the two golden rules:

-Clip or shackle on your snubber or bridle, let the chain out again until the bridle or snubber takes all of the weight and the chain is loose to the anchor winch, give your engine a few more revs in reverse, just to “test and set” your anchor.
+Attach your snubber or bridle to the chain, let the chain out again until the snubber or bridle takes all of the weight and the chain is loose to the anchor winch.

 Take your bearings from prominent landmarks when you anchor so you can determine any changes in position.